Cerified Banner

 We Sharpen Scapers

-Scrapers are commonly used to remove cutter marks left by your bowl gouge.
+Scrapers are commonly utilised to remove cutter marks left by bowl gouges.

-For this reason, new bowl turners often find scrapers very useful.
-Rather than cutting, a woodturning scraper "scrapes" using a burr.
-This burr must be kept sharp to be effective.
-The tool meets the wood just below the centerline of the blank.
-When using a scraper, it is held at a downward angle - tool lower than the handle.
-Generally, holding the tool at about a 30º angle from the tool rest is effective.
+This makes them an invaluable tool for new bowl turners.
+Unlike cutters, a woodturning scraper “scrapes” using a burr.
+The sharpness of this burr is crucial for its effectiveness.
+The tool contacts the wood just below the centreline of the blank.
+When using a scraper, it is held at a downward angle, with the tool lower than the handle.
+Generally, holding the tool at approximately a 30-degree angle from the tool rest is optimal.

 Scraper.jpeg